-- I. The examination shall comprise one 3-hour paper.

-- 2. Theory

-- 1. Historical development of training and underlying philosophy
+- I. Historical development of training and underlying philosophy

 - 2. Education system in South Africa

 - 3. Importance of industrial training

 - 4. The learning process

 - 5. The task of the training manager

 - 6. Training systems and instruction techniques

 - 7. Steps during the training process

 - 8. The oganisation and control of training

 - 9. Selection of training personnel

 - 10. Training and development legislation in South Africa

-- II.
-Presentation Skills
+- 11. Presentation Skills

 - 12. Outcome-based education and training.